 I love pie.
-A few years ago, I even won a red ribbon at a local, upstate apple pie baking contest for both my filling and my pie crust.
+Some years ago, I even won a red ribbon at a local, upstate apple pie baking contest for both my filling and my pie crust.

 That was then.

-Since being diagnosed with low thyroid in 2013, I have followed a strict wheat-free, gluten-free Paleo diet.
+Since being diagnosed with Hashimoto’s thyroiditis in 2013, I have strictly adhered to wheat-free, gluten-free and grain-free food choices.
 This has been a good thing since I recently discovered—by taking a food sensitivity / intolerance test—that I have a severe (non-Celiac) intolerance to both gluten and gliadin, two proteins found in wheat.
-For me, this means: no wheat, spelt, rye, barley, malt or oats.
+For me, this means: no wheat, spelt, rye, barley, malt, oats, or other gluten-containing grains.

-1 15-oz can full-fat coconut milk (I use BPA-free Native Forest Organic Classic Full-Fat Coconut Milk)
+1 15-oz can full-fat coconut milk, BPA-free can

 3 pasture-raised eggs

 1 pasture-raised egg yolk

 1/2 cup pure maple syrup, Grade A, Dark, Robust Taste